 • Browse companies in automatic backup mode, instead of using a program

-Solutions of Sage 50 Does not open the company file after installing or upgrading
+Solutions of Sage 50 do not open the company file after installation or upgrade

 Solution 1: In the new version, the company has never been opened

-In case the company has never been opened in the new version, then you need to follow the steps mentioned below.
+If the company has never been opened in the new version, you need to follow the steps mentioned below.

 • The first thing you should do is go to File.